hlrs-fcg/spada_fcg_fork/README.md

 }
 ```

-A stencil-statement-block is a block that contains one or more stencil.statements.
+A stencil-statement-block is a block that contains one or more stencil.statements and stencil.ifs.
 The execution semantics is equivalent to executing one statement after the other.

 Note that the extent types, interval types, and domain type `D` must be compatible.